Internship Program Frequently Asked Questions

 HOW CAN I APPLY?

-Applications for PEI-established opportunities can be found through Global Programs System (GPS) each November, with a mid-January deadline.
+Applications for HMEI-established opportunities can be found through Global Programs System (GPS) each November, with a mid-January deadline.
 Princeton sophomores and juniors may apply for funding to support a student-initiated internship (positions that have been identified by the applicant and are otherwise ‘unfunded’), through the Student Funding and Activities (SAFE) engine.
 Students interested in proposing an internship opportunity will have a mid-February deadline.

-Yes – PEI’s Environmental Scholars Program.
+Yes – HMEI’s Environmental Scholars Program.
 This program provides students with up to $16,000 over a two-year period to pursue an independent research project supervised and mentored by a member of the Princeton faculty in the summer following their sophomore year and on a continuous basis, culminating field study as an integral component of their junior and senior independent work.
-Students who participate in a PEI internship preceding their sophomore year are eligible to apply.
+Students who participate in a HMEI internship preceding their sophomore year are eligible to apply.

 WHOM CAN I SPEAK WITH TO LEARN MORE?